These are some of the main Facts about PCOS

 In addition to medical and complementary medicine treatments, there are many at-home treatments that a woman can do to reduce menopausal symptoms.
 These include:

 It must be noted that menopause is a normal part of a woman’s life and menopause is not a medical condition.
 The main reason that women seek help in menopause for is the menopausal symptoms such as hot flushes, dryness and loss of libido etc. At my clinic I use a multi-modality and individualized approach to treating and assisting the symptoms of menopause, using a combination of Medical science, Integrative Medicine treatments, Chinese herbs, Diet, Nutritional supplements and Lifestyle changes and find this gives the best results in assisting my patients.

 Explaining endometriosis to people is not always easy and sometimes you have to use analogies that seem strange at first, but once you get the gist of where I am going with it, it will all make sense.
 But before I start, I always like to say that please take the personal out of things and just know that what ever analogy I use, it is with good intention and always about helping others.

-I just know that when I used the “Endo is like Rust” analogy, which is what it is like, a few people took it to heart as though they had a rusty uterus and this is what I was saying.
-Not so.
+I just know that when I used the “Endo is like Rust” analogy, which is what it is like, a few people took it to heart as though they had a rusty uterus and this is not what I was saying.
+Not at all.
 Please know that I have loved ones with this horrible disease, so I am here to help, and my main aim now is to help as many people as possible with what I know, and how to treat people properly.
 I am also about getting the message out there so that women to not have to remain silent about this disease any longer.
 My motto is, and always will be, “Period Pain is Not Normal”